 at no cost to the communities it serves.

 to learn how to complete and submit a thorough SSI/SSDI application packet

 A state or community establishes a SOAR Process

 for the submission and processing of SSI/SSDI applications

-This training takes case managers step-by-step through the SSI/SSDI application process.
-Trainees learn about SSA forms and regulations as well as the many Key Components
+These trainings take case managers step-by-step through the adult SSI/SSDI application process or the Child SSI application process.
+Trainees learn about SSA forms and regulations as well as the many Critical Components

 of a SOAR case manager’s role that aim to expedite the process and obtain approval on initial application.
 This is an interactive, self-guided, and FREE program!
 It takes approximately 20 hours to complete, but you do so on your own schedule.
-There are seven classes as well as a practice case in which you complete an SSI/SSDI application and write a Medical Summary Report for a fictitious applicant.
-20 CEUs from the NASW are available for those who successfully complete the course.
+There are seven classes as well as a Practice Case in which you complete an SSI/SSDI application (Adult) or SSI Application (Child) and write a Medical Summary Report for a fictitious applicant.
+20 CEUs from NASW are available for those who successfully complete the course.

 For SOAR-trained providers to be successful, they need the support and cooperation of these, and other, key state/local stakeholders:

 Social Security Administration (SSA) and Disability Determination Services (DDS)